google/comprehensive-rust/src/unsafe-rust/dereferencing.md

 In most cases the pointer must also be properly aligned.

-The "NOT SAFE" sectoin gives an example of a common kind of UB bug: `*r1` has the `'static` lifetime, so `r3` has type `&'static String`, and thus outlives `s`.
+The "NOT SAFE" section gives an example of a common kind of UB bug: `*r1` has the `'static` lifetime, so `r3` has type `&'static String`, and thus outlives `s`.
 Creating a reference from a pointer requires _great care_.